Aurora Programme Content

 Is Aurora only for women already in leadership roles?

 No, in fact it is specifically designed to help early career women think about their future careers and to consider leadership and management as routes to progression.
-We won’t automatically rule out any woman who is currently in a leadership role, but those that are, might find one of our other programmes (such as Leadership Matters, Diversifying Leadership, Research Team Leadership, Introduction to Heads of Department, Leading Departments, Preparing for Senior Strategic Leadership, or the Top Management Programme ) more suitable than Aurora.
+We won’t automatically rule out any woman who is currently in a leadership role, but those that are, might find one of our other programmes (such as Senior Women's Leadership Development Programme, Enhancing Programme Leadership, Diversifying Leadership, Research Team Leadership, Leading Departments, Preparing for Senior Strategic Leadership or the Top Management Programme) more suitable than Aurora.
 We are looking for women who have yet to take on substantive leadership or management roles or those who may be disinclined to take on visible influential tasks (such as project management or committee representation).
 We are also interested in attracting women who may have had little interest in management and leadership development or who have attended some leadership development without it having an impact on their career choices.
-Because of the personal tailoring of the programme a wide ranging cohort will provide a real richness of experience for participants.
-If unsure if Aurora is the best choice of leadership development activity for the applicant please contact one of the Aurora team for advice.
+Because of the personal tailoring of the programme a wide-ranging cohort will provide a real richness of experience for participants.
+If unsure if Aurora is the best choice of leadership development activity for the applicant, please contact one of the Aurora team for advice.

 If our institution has not yet participated in Aurora, can we join in a later year?